Followers

 A Pair of Irishmen from the Palmetto State

 This pair of First Patriots hails from South Carolina, originally from Ireland.
-Jonas Lynch fought alongside the Irish in their valiant yet hopeless stand against William of Orange's forces.
+Jonas Lynch fought alongside the Irish in their brave yet doomed stand against William of Orange's forces.
 The final resistance to William's mercenary army surrendered after the siege of Wexford in 1691.
-Many fled to France, where they hoped to take up the cause under the King of France.
-Unlike so many Irish expelled from their homeland following the defeat in the Irish wars, Jonas Lynch made his way to America.
+Many fled to France, hoping to support the cause under the French king.
+Unlike many Irish expelled from their homeland following the defeat in the Irish wars, Jonas Lynch made his way to America.
 He became a successful planter.
 His son, Thomas, was born in Berkeley County in 1727.

-Thomas Lynch Sr. also engaged in planting and owned extensive rice fields along the Santee River and other waterways, as well as a vast estate known as Hopsewee Plantation on the North Santee River.
-He became the second wealthiest man in the colony.
-Lynch was also the leading statesman in the colony, serving in the Colonial Legislature of South Carolina and representing South Carolina in the Stamp Act Congress of 1765, which included heading the committee that drafted the petition to the House of Commons and serving as a representative to both the first and second Continental Congresses.
-Lynch Sr. would have been a signer of the Declaration of Independence representing South Carolina.
-Unfortunately, he suffered a massive stroke in the early part of 1776.
-With the father struck down, the South Carolina Assembly named his son, Thomas Lynch Jr., to take his place.
+Thomas Lynch Sr. also worked as a planter and owned extensive rice fields along the Santee River and other waterways, as well as a vast estate known as Hopsewee Plantation on the North Santee River.
+He became the second-wealthiest man in the colony.
+Lynch was also a leading statesman, serving in the South Carolina Colonial Legislature and representing South Carolina in the Stamp Act Congress of 1765, where he headed the committee that drafted the petition to the House of Commons and served as a delegate to both the first and second Continental Congresses.
+Lynch Sr. likely signed the Declaration of Independence, representing South Carolina.
+Sadly, he suffered a massive stroke early in 1776.
+With his father incapacitated, the South Carolina Assembly appointed his son, Thomas Lynch Jr., to succeed him.

 Triumph and Tragedy

-However, when Thomas Sr.’s condition in Philadelphia proved grave in the spring of 1776, South Carolina’s Assembly sent Thomas Jr. to the Continental Congress.
-Despite his own significant medical issues, the younger Lynch dutifully traveled to Philadelphia, where he remained throughout the summer.
-During that revolutionary season, it was the younger Lynch, not the father, who got to vote for and sign the Declaration of Independence.
-The Lynches were the only father-son team that served concurrently in the Continental Congress.
+However, when Thomas Sr.’s condition in Philadelphia became critical in the spring of 1776, South Carolina’s Assembly sent Thomas Jr. to the Continental Congress.
+Despite his own serious health issues, the younger Lynch dutifully traveled to Philadelphia, where he stayed throughout the summer.
+During that revolutionary season, it was the younger Lynch, not his father, who voted for and signed the Declaration of Independence.
+The Lynches were the only father-son pair to serve together in the Continental Congress at the same time.

 ReplyDelete